 Financial capability is generally lower among the following populations:

 Many factors can affect financial capability.
 As the population ages, the number of people with dementia is projected to increase.
 The financial capability of those who are afflicted will be affected.
-Even absent dementia, research has shown that an individual’s capability to make financial decisions declines with age.
+Research has shown that even absent dementia, an individual’s capability to make financial decisions declines with age.
 Other factors can affect financial decision-making capability as well.
 Emotional shocks, such as the loss of a spouse, can significantly affect people’s ability to make clear decisions.
 Economic shocks, such as job loss and prolonged unemployment, can also affect decision-making.

 The number of financial capability programs in the U.S. is growing.
 Programs vary greatly in content, audience, and goals.
 It is difficult to measure the effectiveness of these programs in increasing knowledge of managing finances and, more importantly, encouraging sound financial behaviors.
 However, the Federal Reserve Board has found that increased knowledge may lead to improvements in financial management.